Which aquarium test kits do I need for my tank?

 For new ponds we test ammonia, nitrite and nitrate as well as pH, as pH can be dangerously high in new ponds if concrete has been exposed to the water during its construction.
 KH can be handy to know and buffer in koi ponds and phosphate may play a key role in algae such as blanketweed.
 A salt test can also come in handy if using salt as a pond medication, as not enough and disease pathogens aren’t affected, and too much and it can kill your pond plants.

-Liquid test kits tend to be more accurate and better value than dip-strip style test kits and tablet tests, although dip-strips are super quick and easy for an indication of water chemistry in just seconds.
-Liquid tests can vary in their accuracy so the more expensive they are, the more expensive the components tend to be, and the more accurate the test.
+Liquid test kits tend to be more accurate and better value than dip-strip, test strips style test kits and tablet tests, although test strips are super quick and easy for an indication of water chemistry in just seconds.
+Liquid tests include a test tube and can vary in their accuracy but the more expensive the test kit is, the more expensive the components tend to be, and the more accurate the test.
 Always make sure test kits are in date and instructions are followed to the letter.

 In tanks and ponds under six weeks old, you may have to test the water daily, especially if ammonia or nitrite are found to be present.
 Test the water every time there’s a problem, like dead or sick fish and test the water on the day you want to purchase any new fish to make sure that the tank or pond is ready.
 For mature systems that are free of problems, a monthly water test may be all that is required.
 Log all your test results for a quick reference, and comparing results will help you to understand your tank or pond and its biological processes.